Skip to main content

 What triggers Telogen Effluvium?

-• Major illness, surgery, or high fever
+• Major illness, surgery, infection, or high fever.

-• Certain medications
+• Certain medications and medical treatments.

 Recognizing the symptoms